-(B) Permitted Uses

-- 1. Accessory structures

-not greater than 500

-square feet and

-outside of the

-Floodway (of 500

-square feet or less,

-outside of floodway)

-- 1.2.
-Bridges and culverts

-- 3. Building utilities

-- 4. Channel

-- Management

-- 2.5.
-Footbridges

-- 3.6.
-New or replacement storage tanks for existing structures

-- 4-7.
-Non-substantial improvements to existing structures (outside of Ffloodway)

-- 5.8.
-Parking, at grade (outside of Ffloodway)

-- 6.9.
-Recreational vehicles (parking of) outside of the Floodway

-- 10. Replacement of water supply or septic systems

-- floodplain restoration

-projects, including

-dam removal that

-restore natural &

-beneficial floodplain

-functions and include

-written information

-from the ANR

-Regional Floodplain

-Manager that the
+(B) Permitted Uses \Accessory structures not greater than 500 square feet and outside of the Floodway (of 500 sauare feet or less. outside of floodway) 1.2.
+Bridges and culverts \\Building utilities 4.
+Channel Management 2.5.
+Footbridges 3.6.
+New or replacement storage tanks for existing structures 4.7.
+Non-substantial improvements to and include written information from the that the project is